warint/innovation_pharma_china/README.md

-# Global Innovation in the Pharmaceutical Industry: A Jaccard Similarity Perspective
+# Innovation in the Pharmaceutical Industry in China: A Jaccard Similarity Perspective